(2025)

 FP3 Gallery, Boston

-– a later installation that expanded the same framework into a full listening room.
-The space included a long bench, a printed catalog, a vending machine, and a wall of posters and tapes that visitors could activate with their own phones.
+A subsequent solo installation that expanded the same framework from Synthtember into a fully realized listening space.
+The show included a printed catalog, a vending machine, and a wall of posters and tapes that visitors could activate with their own phones.

-Both installations were linked to a custom website that mirrors the gallery wall: swipable posters, animated when selected, each leading to a dedicated page where visitors could play Side A / Side B versions of a track.
+Both installations were linked to custom websites that mirror the gallery wall: animated posters, each leading to a dedicated page where visitors could play Side A / Side B versions of a track on a virtual cassette.

 Songs and Cassettes